odubno/gauss-naive-bayes/README.md

 The marginal probability is calculated using sum of the product of Prior Probability and normal probability.
 ![Alt text](img/bayes_marginal.JPG "Optional Title")

-The marginal probability is determined using all 3 classes and the normal probability of their features.
+The Marginal Probability is determined using all 3 classes and the normal probability of their features.
-The marginal value, a single value, will be the same across all classes for each test.
+The Marginal value, a single value, will be the same across all classes for each test.
 We could think of the marginal probability as the total probability of all 3 classes occurring given the normal probability of each class.
-Thus, the marginal value will be the same across all classes.
+Thus, the Marginal value will be the same across all classes.

-To predict the class, we're looking for the **highest** [posterior probability](#bayes-theorem) from among all possible classes.
+To predict the class, we're looking for the **highest** [Posterior Probability](#bayes-theorem) from among all possible classes.
 Dividing by the same value will not improve the accuracy of predicting the correct class.

-For the purposes of sticking to the true [bayes theorem](#bayes-theorem), we'll use it here.
+For the purposes of sticking to the true [Bayes Theorem](#bayes-theorem), we'll use it here.

 ```python
 class GaussNB: